-Professional deep cleanings also help to clean dust and dirt that has clung to vital ice machine components like condensers.
+Professional deep cleanings also help to clean dust and dirt that has clung to vital commercial ice equipment components like condensers.
 When these parts are covered in dirt and dust, they lose their effectiveness – meaning it will produce less ice for your business in a day.

 Avoid a Dirty Ice Machine

 As if making customers sick wasn’t bad enough, a bad review can severely hurt your business.
 People may forgive the occasional review for bad service.
 Still, they’re far less likely to risk a visit to your establishment if a customer gets sick.